-While decomposing Requirements in the Requirement Diagram the following rules apply:
+While decomposing Requirements in the Requirement Diagram you should follow the following rules:

-- A single Requirement Diagram should contain only one nesting level: one main Requirement shape and one level of its owned Requirements. - If each nesting level contains only a few Requirements (e.g. 1-4 requirements), a single Requirement Diagram can contain more than one nesting level. - If the main Requirement owns more than 5 Requirements they should be refined in a separate diagram.
+- A single Requirement Diagram should contain only one nesting level: one main Requirement shape and one level of its owned Requirements. - If each nesting level contains only a few number of Requirements (e.g. 1-4 requirements), a single Requirement Diagram can contain more than one nesting levels. - If the main Requirement owns more than 5 Requirements they should be refined in a separate diagram.